jh3nd3rs0n/jargyle/README.md

 ## 3. Requirements

-For automated testing and building:
+For automated testing and building under this GitHub repository or the source distribution:

 -   Apache Maven&#8482; 3.3.9 or higher
 -   Java&#8482; SDK 1.8 or higher

-For running Jargyle:
+For running Jargyle under the binary distribution:

 -   Java&#8482; Runtime Environment 1.8 or higher

+After installation of the requirements, be sure to have the environment variable `JAVA_HOME` set to the location of the installed Java&#8482; SDK or the installed Java&#8482; Runtime Environment.

 ## 4. Automated Testing